hphelion/documentation/cli.unix.articles.large.md

 ##Manifest## {#Manifest}

 The manifest file is a virtual representation of all of the segments, so it can be used as a regular object.
 If copying the manifest file to a regular object fails, you can use the manifest file instead.
 If you are using the manifest file, do not remove the segments.

+If your file uploaded succeeded, but the manifest copy did not work, you can attempt to just copy the manifest file.

+    hpcloud copy :databases/three_gig.db.manifest :databases/three_gig.db